What is Distributed Network Monitoring for SaaS and SD-WAN

 Distributed Network Monitoring, also known as Decentralized Network Monitoring, is a method for monitoring network performance of decentralized network infrastructures.

 Distributed network monitoring is a monitoring strategy that provides network performance data based on the information provided by multiple observation points, also called Monitoring Agents or sensors, about a specific monitored object, or target, to determine the real status of the Agent independently from conditions that may affect the performance of one or more agents.

 Essentially, distributed or decentralized network monitoring allows you to pinpoint network problems with specific applications or devices within your network, and determine whether it is a network or application issue.

-Distributed network monitoring is increasingly used by modern Network Performance Monitoring Solutions, like Obkio, because of the need to adapt to the increasing shift towards decentralized network infrastructures and cloud-based applications and services.
+Distributed network monitoring is increasingly used by modern Network Performance Monitoring Solutions, like Obkio, because of the need to adapt to the increasing shift towards decentralized network infrastructures and cloud-based applications and services like SaaS, and even modern SD-WAN networks.
 It is also ideal for Remote Network Monitoring of remote offices, home offices, and distributed data centers.